 Reading quickly doesn’t just mean going through the text fast… You also need to be able to process the questions quickly, too.
 Remember that there are 40 questions and they are all worth just 1 mark each.
 If you really struggle with an answer, it is not worth spending too much time on it.
 Just move on to the next question.
 Never waste your time, or else you could lose valuable points elsewhere.

 If you really want to be faster at reading, get used to reading in English a lot.
 Don’t just read textbooks – instead, read the news in English.
 Read novels in English.
 Read reviews and jokes and webpages in English.
 Read everything in English!
+You can get practice reading through texts like Flax Golden Tales.
 It’s the quickest way to boost your reading speed.
 There will always be words you don’t understand, but there are times for picking up a dictionary to figure out the new vocabulary, and times to skip it over and move on.

 The more you read in English, the faster and more accurate your reading skills will become.
 If you read regularly, you’ll soon find that the IELTS reading exam starts to seem easier.
 Remember that when you are preparing for IELTS, you don’t always need to be thinking of exam skills.
 Sometimes it’s good just to improve your general abilities.